segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 title: 'Destination Functions'
 ---

+> note ""
-Functions are currently in developer preview.
+> **NOTE:** Functions are currently in developer preview.
 If you are interested in joining the developer preview, navigate to the Build page in your catalog [here](https://app.segment.com/goto-my-workspace/build/catalog).
 The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).

-Segment Custom Functions allows you to build and deploy Destination Functions on your workspace.
-By writing just a few lines of (serverless) code, you can transform your Segment events and send them to other APIs.
-Functions allow you to send your data into tools outside the Segment catalog, or to your own internal services.
+Destination Functions allows you to transform your Segment events and send them to other APIs by just writing a few lines of (serverless) code.
+Send your data into tools outside the Segment catalog, or to your own internal services.

 Here are some examples of how early adopters are building Destination Functions: